CDA Retrieves 250 Kanal Land During Operation - UrduPoint

 CDA Retrieves 250 Kanal Land During Operation

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Feb, 2021 ) :Capital Development Authority (CDA) on Friday retrieved 250 kanal government land from land mafia in a raid against anti encroachment operations in Sanyari and Chontra ares.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Feb, 2021 ) :Capital Development Authority (CDA) has retrieved 250 kanal government land from land mafia in a raid against anti encroachment operations in Sanyari and Chontra areas.

 According to detail, the administration of CDA is continuously conducting operations against encroachments, illegal constructions, and land grabbers in the city.